-The current land status of the area proposed for MTCS and of the LPF area immediately adjoining is shown in (Right click here to access Map 5.2) which is based on EIA Figure 3.7.
-Almost the whole LPF lies within the Lower Baram Forest Reserve with the greater part within the third extension (Gazette Notification (GN) 1806 dated 24th August 1965).
+The current land status of the area proposed for MTCS and of the LPF area immediately adjoining is shown in (Click here to access Map 5.2) which is based on EIA Figure 3.7.
+Almost the whole LPF lies within the Lower Baram Forest Reserve (FR) with the greater part within the third extension (Gazette Notification (GN) 1806 dated 24th August 1965).

 The MTCS area lies entirely within the FR.
-All of Coupe 4B and part of Coupe 5B is within the original forest reserve (GN 1962) and the balance is within the third extension.
+All of Coupe 4B and part of Coupe 5B is within the original FR (GN 1962) and the balance is within the third extension.
 Rights to farm existing temuda, generally associated with named rivers and streams, were granted to named people and their heirs.
-From the above it follows that any land claim on parts of the FMU within the Lower Baram FR and extensions thereto outside of those areas mentioned in the GN will be completely spurious.
+From the above it follows that any land claim on parts of the FMU within the Lower Baram FR and extensions thereto outside of the above noted areas will be completely spurious.
 The status of land claims made on areas over which the GN acknowledged rights has yet to be clarified.